Yaheaalani00/HTML-CSS-Project/README.md

 ## Credits ##
 The code content to make the social media links was taken from the CI Love Running project.
+I used the Love running project to help me with the sig up form.

 ## Media ##
 All images were taken from [pexel](https://www.pexels.com/).